Skip to main content

 Our automatic overtime rules are easily configurable to be in line with your company's time tracking workflow.
 When setting up the rules, make sure all scenarios are included in the system.

-For instance, set up an overtime rule for 8 hours.
+For instance, set up an overtime rule that starts at 8 hours.
 This means that any time over 8 hours is considered overtime.
 However, this would not catch people working over 40 hours in a week (7 hours for 6 days).

 In this case, we would have a weekly rule for over 40 hours a week.

-To edit a profile, either click on the 3 dots to the far right of the profile and select "Edit" or click on the profile itself.
+To edit a preset, either click on the 3 dots to the far right of the profile and select "Edit" or click on the profile itself.

 Configuration